Journey to the Far Side of the Sun: Music and titles

-Theatrical release
+Release

-Universal were unimpressed by the finished film, causing its release to be delayed by a year.
-British distributors The Rank Organisation were similarly underwhelmed.
-On 26 March 1969, the BBFC passed Doppelgänger with an A certificate, which allowed children under 11 to see the film provided that they were accompanied by a parent or guardian.
+The completed film failed to impress either Universal or UK distributor The Rank Organisation.
+Rank delayed the film's release by over a year.
+On 26 March 1969, the BBFC passed the film with an A certificate, which allowed children under 11 to see the film provided that they were accompanied by a parent or guardian.
 To secure this rating, cuts to shots of contraceptive pills were required.
 Rank enquired whether the film could be cut further to secure a U certificate, removing the need for parental supervision; the BBFC rejected the idea, stating that this would cause the film to lose all narrative sense.

+The film was distributed by Rank in Europe and Universal in the US and Australia.
+While Rank kept the original title, Universal, judging that non-Europeans would be less familiar with the term "doppelganger", renamed the film "Journey to the Far Side of the Sun" – the title by which it is now more commonly known.
+Simon Archer and Stan Nicholls argue that while this title gives a clearer explanation of the plot, it lacks the "intrigue and even poetic quality of 'Doppelgänger'".

-After premiering in the US on 27 August 1969, the film had its UK opening at the Odeon Leicester Square in London on 8 October.
-In Odeon cinemas, it was screened as half of a double feature with Death of a Gunfighter, ultimately running for less than a week.
+After premiering in the US on 27 August 1969, the film had its UK debut on 8 October at the Odeon Cinema on Kensington High Street.
+It went on general release on 26 October, paired with Death of a Gunfighter to create a double feature.
+The film ran for less than a week in Odeon venues.
 A second round of US screenings began in Detroit on 1 November.
-The overall box office response was poor.

-The film was distributed by Rank in Europe and Universal in the US and Australia.
-While Rank kept the original title, Universal, which judged that non-Europeans would be less familiar with the term "doppelganger", renamed the film "Journey to the Far Side of the Sun" – the title by which it is now more commonly known.
-Gerry Anderson biographers Archer and Stan Nicholls argue that while this title provides a clearer explanation of the plot, it lacks the "intrigue and even poetic quality of 'Doppelgänger'".
+Overall, the film performed poorly at the box office.

 Two original 35 mm prints of the film are known to exist.
-One is kept by the British Film Institute; the other by Fanderson, the official Gerry Anderson fan club.
-While original prints give top billing to Ian Hendry, Universal's Journey to the... format credits Thinnes first.
+One is kept by the British Film Institute; the other by Fanderson, the official Anderson fan club.
+While original prints give top billing to Ian Hendry, Universal's Journey to the… format credits Thinnes first.
 Some British prints feature an alternative version of the final scene with a short voice-over from Ross, repeating a line of dialogue the character says to Webb earlier in the film: "Jason, we were right.
 There are definitely two identical planets."

+The film had its British TV premiere on 7 December 1974 on Granada Television.
 Some TV broadcasts of the film have shown an incorrectly flopped picture.
-This originated from a mistake made in the 1980s when an original print was being transferred to videotape: a telecine operator who was unfamiliar with the film believed that the Counter-Earth scenes had been flopped in error and therefore made a second flop to reverse this.
-This de-flopped picture, which became the standard for all TV showings, changed the plot of the film: if shown in this format, the film makes it appear that the Ross of the Counter-Earth has landed on the "normal" Earth.
+This originated from a mistake made in the 1980s when an original print was being transferred to videotape: a telecine operator who was unfamiliar with the film believed that the Counter-Earth scenes had been flopped in error, so made a second flop to reverse it.
+This de-flopped picture, which became the standard for all TV showings, makes it appear that the Ross of the Counter-Earth has landed on the "normal" Earth.